JFLarvoire/SysToolsLib/README.md

   with commands familiar to Unix developers.
 Target environments: BIOS, DOS, WIN95, WIN32, IA64, WIN64, ARM, ARM64.
   More details in the [MsvcLibX documentation](C/MsvcLibX/README.md).
 - A set of debugging macros for C programs, similar in use and effect to those for scripting languages. [debugm.h](C/include/debugm.h)
-- MsvcLibX.lib - A Microsoft C library eXtension, implementing many Unix C Library functions that Microsoft never provided.
+- MsvcLibX.lib - A Microsoft C library eXtension, implementing many modern Unix C Library functions that Microsoft never provided.
   It supports UTF-8 sources that work in any code page, paths > 260 characters, junctions, file & directory symlinks.
   This makes it easy to write C system management tools that build in both Unix and Windows.
 More info [here](C/MsvcLibX/README.md).
-- SysLib.lib - A set of system management functions, with versions for DOS, Windows, and Linux.
+- SysLib.lib - A set of system management functions, with versions for DOS, Windows, and Unix.
 - Bios.lib - A library for writing C or C++ programs using only the legacy BIOS: Option ROMs, OS boot loaders, MS-DOS drivers, or TSRs.
 - LoDos.lib - A library for the specific needs of MS-DOS drivers and TSRs.
 - PMode.lib - A libray for switching BIOS, DOS or Windows 95 programs to the 80x86 protected mode.